ivansaenz/southwest-price-drop-bot/README.md

 </kbd>

 ## Version history
+### [3.1.1] - 2018-5-4
+  - Fix bug with crash when email or phone number is not set but respective service is enabled
+  - Add semaphore to limit number of pages open at once - hopefully fixing the "Error: Page crashed" error.
+Limited to 5 pages.
+Defaults to 5 pages at once - set ENV.MAX_PAGES to change.
 ### [3.1.0] - 2018-4-29
   - Add checks for invalid error
   - Add notification bars for invalid parameters